iPhone App iPhone App on iTunes

 Tarana A composition consisting of just syllables instead of words.

-Thaat One of the 10 categories a raag can be classified based on the presence of specific notes.
+Thaat Synonym of Mela.
+One of the categories a Raag can be classified based on the presence of specific notes.

 Tihaai A structured set of notes or bols which repeats three times at usually the same interval and ends on the sum